TobiasJacob/geop/crates/modern-brep-kernel-book/src/chapter_6_faq.md

 So for example, the intersection of two touching faces is empty.

-The intersection of a line touching a face is 2 lines, which end and start at the touching point.
+The intersection of a line touching a face (from outside) is 2 lines, which end and start at the touching point.
 This is useful for the boolean operations, as it creates a split point.

 However, when checking if a point is inside a face or an edge, the function will tell you if it is actually inside, on the boundary, or outside.